Bottle of BioHax Dragon’s Blood resin photographed on a cliff ledge with Amazonian forest and valley backdrop

 Traditional Uses of Dragon’s Blood

-Used for centuries in South America and Traditional Chinese Medicine (where it’s known as Xue Jie), Dragon’s Blood has been prized for its ability to support:
+For centuries, Dragon’s Blood resin has been used across South America and in Traditional Chinese Medicine (where it’s known as Xue Jie).
+Within these cultural medicine systems, Dragon’s Blood has been traditionally used for purposes such as:

 Scientifically Supported Benefits